-5.4.5 Utilities and facilities
+5.4.4 External fixtures, utilities and facilities

-- P5 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are:

-- · convenient for residents;

-- rubbish collection areas which can be accessed by service vehicles;

-- · screened from view; and

-- able to be secured and managed.
+- P4.1 Solar collectors, aerials, antennas, satellite dishes, pipes and external fixtures integrated into the design of the building to not be visually obtrusive when viewed from the street and to protect the visual amenity of surrounding properties. - P4.2 External location of storeroom, rubbish collection/bin areas, and clothes drying areas where these are: - convenient for residents; - rubbish collection areas which can be accessed by service vehicles; - · screened from view; and - · able to be secured and managed.